krzychukula/krzychukula.github.com/quotes.md

 “Installing software is like a first date: if it can't be polite, smart, and generous, what should I expect later?”
 ― Scott Berkun

+“There are only two kinds of languages: the ones people complain about and the ones nobody uses.”
+― Bjarne Stroustrup